 The Republican and his family were the victims of a 2008 home invasion that was one of the most heinous crimes in the region’s recent history.
 A man attacked Guerrette and his 10-year-old daughter with a machete, nearly killing them.
 The attacker is serving 50 years in prison while his foster brother, who had previously stolen a safe from the home and played a role in the attack, is serving life.

-Michael Shepherd joined the Bangor Daily News in 2015 after three years as a reporter at the Kennebec Journal.
-A Hallowell native who now lives in Augusta, he graduated from the University of Maine in...
+Michael Shepherd joined the Bangor Daily News in 2015 after time at the Kennebec Journal.
+He lives in Augusta, graduated from the University of Maine in 2012 and has a master's degree from the University...